 According to the World Health Organization (WHO), roughly

 Coronavirus spreads as a result of coming into contact with people who have contracted SARS-CoV-2.

 This contact does not need to be physical.
-For example, it is possible to get the disease from being within 6 feet of someone who has it.
+For example, it is possible to get the disease from being within

 People with COVID-19 can pass tiny droplets containing the virus to others by coughing or breathing.
 These droplets can enter the nose or mouth to cause an infection.

 How easily does it spread?

 The ease with which a virus can spread depends on a variety of factors, including the virus itself and whether or not people can contain the virus before it spreads.